• Design of a new multipurpose church in the centre of historic church grounds

 The character of the indoor spaces stem specifically from the comprehensive use of wood, indirect and direct natural light, and beautiful sceneries.

-The positioning of the church on the site is dictated by old graves and the preserved wine cellar of the old church.
+The positioning of the church on the site was dictated by old graves and the preserved wine cellar of the old church.
 Just 1,5 metres required for groundworks separates the church from the nearest grave on the southern side.
-The aim is to preserve the old wine cellar as within a protective shell, underneath the coffee space’s terrace.
-One may get the chance to take a peek at the small cellar via the preserved stone steps when open for public.
-This way the cellar would serve as a part of the memorial for the old church.
+The old wine cellar was preserved as within a protective shell, underneath the coffee space’s terrace.

-The charred cross of the ruin church and an appropriate amount of benches resulting from voluntary work will be placed on the church grounds.
+The charred cross of the ruin church and an appropriate amount of benches resulting from voluntary work were placed on the church grounds.

 The building committee thoroughly discussed the possibility of implementing the church with a shingle roof – a solution that would’ve pleased the architects.
 Due to costs, both the shingle roof and its frequent treatments would’ve required voluntary work.
 It also turned out that the availability of quality tar is poor and that it may had to have been produced by volunteers.
 The building committee stated that even though a shingle roof is beautiful, the workload would be too burdensome.